-Podcasts are digital audio files that can be listened to at any time, delivered directly to you at your computer or other listening devices (iPod, iPad, smartphone, etc).
+Podcasts are digital audio files that are hosted on a podcast hosting and can be listened to at any time, delivered directly to you at your computer or other listening devices (iPod, iPad, smartphone, etc).
 It’s the most portable way to consume content and to learn something new.
 Podcasts have grown in popularity over the years and they now cover a very wide range of subjects.

 And yes, there are plenty of great podcasts out there for developers and programmers.
 They found to be incredibly useful to keep you updated with everything that’s happening with your favorite tools, and help you develop a broader perspective on the ever-changing field that is technology.